In the recent few years, the retail industry as a whole has been suffering from a steady decline in sales.

 Can Facebook be used to drive footfall for retailers?

 But there’s a caveat, the kind of success your business gets from Facebook will depend on your industry.

-Based on my experience in teaching Facebook marketing to more than 750 business owners, I’m very confident that Facebook will be most effective for retailers that are in specific industries such as:
+Based on our experience in teaching Facebook marketing to more than 750 business owners, we’re very confident that Facebook will be most effective for retailers that are in specific industries such as:

 - Education (Tuition centres, childcare…)

 - F&B (restaurants, bars…)

 - Fashion (Sports wear, high-street wear…)

 - Health & Beauty (Spas, hair salons….)

 - E-commerce (physical products, apps…)

 - Entertainment (Karaoke, arcades…)